 - Cash App will tell you how much you’ll be able to borrow.
 Select an amount.

 - Accept your Cash App Borrow loan.

-With Cash App Borrow, you can borrow up to $200.
-The minimum loan amount is $20.
+How Cash App Borrow works is you can borrow a maximum of $200.
 You have up to four weeks plus a grace period of one week to repay the loan plus a 5% flat fee.

 - Loan amounts range from as little as $20 to $200.